 I’ve had a lot of excuses for not running lately.
 That ends now.
-The week’s theme is Building a Base.
+The week’s theme of marathon training is Building a Base.

 Monday: 4-mile run.
 I ran the first 3 miles slowly and the last one at a faster pace.
 My average pace was 9:17/mile.
 My heart monitor says my average heart rate was 172 bpm and my maximum was 191.
 I’m surprised I could even go this hard after carrying a 60-pound backpack this weekend during the hike into Aravaipa Canyon.
 My hips and back still felt sore.

 Tuesday: Yoga and 1.5-mile run at Dreamy Draw Recreation Area.
 Graham sent me a text while I was at work asking me to meet him at the mountain for sunset.
 We knew it’d be a gorgeous evening because of the nice puffy clouds in the sky after the rained stopped.
 I raced through post-workday traffic, changed in about 30 seconds in the car, and ran to our usual sunset viewing place.
 I didn’t even have time to put my hair in a ponytail!
 Graham followed me on his bike as I ran, shooting video on his GoPro and taking my Ragnar Training challenge photos.